 STX1A (Syntaxin 1A) is a Protein Coding gene.
-Diseases associated with STX1A include cystic fibrosis and autosomal dominant non-syndromic intellectual disability.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with STX1A include Cystic Fibrosis and Acute Diarrhea.
+Among its related pathways are Peptide hormone metabolism and Insulin secretion.
 GO annotations related to this gene include protein heterodimerization activity and protein N-terminus binding.
 An important paralog of this gene is STX1B.

 UniProtKB/Swiss-Prot for STX1A Gene

 Plays a role in hormone and neurotransmitter exocytosis (By similarity).
 Potentially involved in docking of synaptic vesicles at presynaptic active zones.
 May mediate Ca(2+)-regulation of exocytosis acrosomal reaction in sperm.